 Throughout the buildout of this new neighborhood (+15 new City blocks, +2.75 million new square feet of development), the Port and developer have worked to have the appropriate agencies accept public improvements (streets, water, sewer, power, streetlights).
-For improvements that City infrastructure agencies will not accept - the non-standard improvements - either the Port or a developer affiliate will need to be responsible.
-With the Port's small team spread across our maritime facilities, historic resources, and Port's infrastructure and with the ongoing City staff vacancies, it is prudent to pursue a partnership with the developer's affiliate for these non-standard improvements.
+For improvements that City infrastructure agencies will not accept - the non-standard improvements - either the Port or a developer affiliate will need to be responsible and Port staff recommends due to the unusual characteristics of the non-standard improvements and costs savings that it is prudent to pursue a partnership with the developer's affiliate.